 Have you ever experienced a sudden toothache during a flight?
 The pain, known as barodontalgia or "tooth squeeze", occurs due to changes in atmospheric pressure.
 Don't worry, there are steps you c ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 It might seem strange to think this way, but your teeth are living things attached to your mouth.
 They go through a lot of stress and strain, with all the biting, chewing and grinding they do every day.
-This work, combined with the natural aging process, can create some painful conditions in your mouth.
-At Inspiration Dental we see patients every day with a wide variety of dental conditions, from minor to serious.
-While most can be prevented with proper oral hygiene, it's important that you come into our office if you're experiencing symptoms of any of these conditions.
+While most can be prevented with regular visits and proper oral hygiene, it's important that you come into our office if you're experiencing symptoms of any of these conditions.

 Ignoring oral hygiene can not only cause tooth decay, it can create a long list of other conditions in your teeth and mouth.
 Some of the most common are:

 All of these conditions can be virtually prevented by good brushing and flossing habits, as well as having our team do a comprehensive cleaning at least once every six months.
 Dr. Milne is experienced with treating tooth decay, periodontal disease, and tooth infections, and can repair any damage plaque and tartar have done to your teeth.

 Not every dental problem can be traced to poor dental hygiene.
 Some are congenital, while others are due to your environment.
 For example, tooth erosion is caused by eating or drinking acidic foods.
 This causes the surface of your tooth to dissolve slightly and wash away.
 This can be unsightly, but it can also be a major cause of tooth sensitivity.
 If your teeth have already begun to erode, our dentist can cover the damage with a filling or veneer to prevent further damage.